barelyhuman/reaper.is/pages/now.md

 in other languages.

 Either way, maybe research a bit more on it and if there's an easier way, go bonkers.

+### Languages

+#### `codename` : mole

+Probably will change the name to molecule but whatever, it's a codename.

+The idea is to build not a full fledged language but a meta programming language somewhat similar to nimrod or better known as nim lang.

+We don't wanna compete with Nimlang or Vlang. (me noob, please have mercy.)

+The conceptual spec right now is to have the following

+- **not** Turing complete
+- basic arithmetic, maybe a little more advanced in case I decide it.
+- single if and else statements, like expressions
+- only one way to declare variables
+- dynamically typed but doesn't allow changing type over the course. (don't want another JS, do we)
+- functions are anonymous by default and can be assigned to variables if a name is to be used, again like expressions.
+- there's no while loops
+- no for loops, iterators, will add more on this later on.
+- each file is a module and module resolution is based on local files and there's no such thing as a global module system.
+You add files in let's say a `lib` folder and it's all packed together when compiling / transpiling / interpreting / or whatever-ing. (that sounds like lua...)
+- The standard library is going to be very very very tiny, we aren't going to go for building anything that depends on the platform at least to start with.

+**Why build something like this?**
+1. To learn
+2. A very simple language that can be compiled into others gives me a good way to finally stop running around multiple languages. (nim does that but half the time I have to re-learn how pragmas and macros work.)
+3. This is for creating tiny little modules of logic and pure logic, so separation of concern for let's say, I want to just keep computations to one side and then UI to another, I should be able to do that. (eg: computation in this lang and then UI in SwiftUI,etc)
+4. It's my language!

 ### Desktop